ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

       name: agent-kube-state-metrics
     ~~~

-    This cluster role binding specifies in `roleRef` what is the role to bind, and in `subjects` you have a list of resources which is limited here to the `agent-kube-state-metrics` service account.
-Notice how the `kind` of the resources being binded is also specified.
+    Cluster role bindings specify in `roleRef` what is the role to bind.
+In `subjects` is the list of resources to bind with the role.
+In this case, the only subject is the `agent-kube-state-metrics` service account.
+Notice how the `kind` of the resource being bound also has to be specified.

     > [!NOTE]
     > **`ClusterRoleBinding` resources are not namespaced**\
-    > You will never see a `namespace` parameter in standard `ClusterRoleBinding` objects.
+    > Like the `ClusterRole`, its binding also has cluster-wide reach.

 ## Kube State Metrics Deployment